-Sucker must have been rigged for red-light runners!
+The sucker must have been rigged for red-light runners!
 Hannah and I were caught in the median of a crazed intersection.
 Everyone dreams of a cuppa joe or a fuel tank of $2.35 gasoline.
-I think the only thing that saved us was my California Highway Patrol t-shirt my son (in-law) gave me.
-I looked OFFICIAL!
+I think the only thing that saved us was the California Highway Patrol t-shirt my son (in-law) gave me.
+I looked, OFFICIAL!

 Okay, I was only a third grey, now color me white-headed.
 I match the dog now.
 Lesson learned: Rubberneckers.
 “You folks are everywhere!”
 One of you almost put tire tracks on my bright orange and pink sneakers.
 Tell the truth, “We’re you wanting my eye color or that close-up of fear earmarked across my face?”